-Country Life recently ran a story, featuring Home Hunts, that looked at whether the lifestyle Peter Mayle so fondly wrote about in A Year in Provence can still be a reality.
+Country Life ran a story, featuring Home Hunts, that looked at whether the lifestyle Peter Mayle so fondly wrote about in A Year in Provence can still be a reality.

 Mayle sadly passed away this year, but the legendary novel he wrote in 1987 about his experience in Provence restoring an old farmhouse, became a worldwide bestseller.